lukejpreston/xunit-viewer/README.md

 Raise any issues using GitHub and provide sample data where possible.

-It may be useful to know what node and npm version you are using as well as what OS you are running to help debug any issues.
+To help debug any issues please provide the following info

+* node and npm version
+* xunit viewer version
+* browser
+* sample xml

 ## TODO